Cirex/padrino-flash/README.md

+**Code merged into Padrino.
+This gem will no longer be maintained**

 ### Overview

 Padrino Flash is a plugin for the [Padrino](https://github.com/padrino/padrino-framework) web framework which adds support for [Rails](https://github.com/rails/rails) like flash messages.